Chart Color Schemes

 AreaSearch assessment of residential development activity positions South Brisbane among the top 25% of areas assessed nationwide

-South Brisbane averaged approximately 208 new dwelling approvals annually.
-Between Financial Year 21 (FY-21) and FY-25, 1,040 homes were approved, with another 592 approved in FY-26 as of current data.
-This results in an average of about 4.7 people moving to the area each year for every dwelling built over those five years.
+South Brisbane has averaged approximately 208 new dwelling approvals annually.
+Between the financial years FY-21 and FY-25, a total of 1,040 homes were approved, with an additional 592 approved in FY-26 to date.
+On average, 4.7 people have moved to the area for each dwelling built over these five years.

-The demand significantly exceeds supply, which typically influences prices and buyer competition positively.
-New homes are being constructed at an average expected cost of $732,000, indicating a focus on the premium market with high-end developments.
-In FY-26, commercial development approvals totaled $302.5 million, reflecting robust local business investment.
-Comparatively, South Brisbane's new home approvals per capita are comparable to Greater Brisbane, maintaining market balance consistent with surrounding areas.
-However, building activity has slowed in recent years nationally, reflecting strong developer confidence in the area despite this trend.
+This significant demand outpaces supply, typically exerting upward pressure on prices and intensifying competition among buyers.
+The average value of new homes being constructed is $732,000, indicating a focus on the premium market with high-end developments.
+In FY-26 alone, commercial development approvals have reached $302.5 million, reflecting robust local business investment.
+Compared to Greater Brisbane, South Brisbane maintains comparable new home approvals per capita, preserving market equilibrium consistent with surrounding areas.
+However, building activity has slowed in recent years.

-New development predominantly consists of townhouses or apartments (99%), with a minimal percentage of detached houses (1%).
-This denser development provides accessible entry options, appealing to downsizers, investors, and first-time buyers.
-South Brisbane's population density is around 573 people per dwelling approval, indicating a highly mature market.
-Projections suggest South Brisbane will grow by approximately 14,455 residents by 2041.
-If current construction levels continue, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth in the area.
+Nationally, this level of development is well above average, indicating strong developer confidence in the area.
+New developments consist predominantly of townhouses or apartments (99.0%), with a small proportion being detached houses (1.0%).
+This trend towards denser development provides accessible entry options and appeals to downsizers, investors, and entry-level buyers.
+South Brisbane reflects a highly mature market, with approximately 573 people per dwelling approval.
+By 2041, the area is projected to grow by 14,449 residents (based on the latest AreaSearch quarterly estimate).
+If current construction levels persist, housing supply may lag behind population growth, potentially intensifying buyer competition and supporting price growth.

 Frequently Asked Questions - Development